-- Fire alarm system with notification system throughout the entire building. - Smoke alarms in each apartment. - Egress corridors and stairwells are fire rated. - Heat detectors in kitchen areas. - Heat detectors in parking structure, boiler room, and generator room.
+- Fire alarm system with notification system throughout the entire building which are monitored by the University Housing facilities staff and a 24hour central station monitoring service.
+Smoke alarms in each apartment. - Egress corridors and stairwells are fire rated. - Heat detectors in kitchen areas. - Heat detectors in parking structure, boiler room, and generator room.